rahul-kgupta/rahul-kgupta.github.io/index.md

 Honors and Awards
 ------
-- **ABB Research Award 2025** with a prize of CHF 10,000 for excellent doctoral work in the fields of energy technology (once in two years)
+- **ABB Research Award 2025** with a prize of CHF 10,000 for excellent doctoral work in the fields of energy technology (once in two years) [Link](https://actu.epfl.ch/news/asea-brown-boveri-ltd-abb-award-2025-rahul-gupta/).
 - **Swiss National Science Foundation Postdoc Mobility Grant** for postdoctoral stay at Georgia Tech [Link](https://data.snf.ch/grants/person/835659).
-- **EPFL PhD thesis Distinction in Electrical Engineering 2023** (awarded to the 8% best PhD theses of each EPFL Doctoral Programme).
+- **EPFL PhD thesis Distinction in Electrical Engineering 2023** (awarded to the 8% best PhD theses of each EPFL Doctoral Programme) [Link](https://actu.epfl.ch/news/2023-doctoral-program-thesis-edee/).
-- Finalist in the **Grid Edge Technologies Dissertation Prize Challenge 2023** and nominated for the ABB Thesis Award 2024, EPFL for my Ph.D. thesis.
+- Finalist in the **Grid Edge Technologies Dissertation Prize Challenge 2023**.
 - **Zanelli: technologie et développement durable prize 2018** for the best master project in the field of sustainable development: environment, economy or society, EPFL, Switzerland.
 - **J.N.
 Tata Endowment Award** and **K. C. Mahindra Scholarship** for financing master studies at EPFL.